 Modern Slavery Statement

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by the Company in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual statement for the financial period 1 October 2016 to 30 September 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015, it sets out the activities undertaken by the Company in respect of the prevention of Modern Slavery and Human Trafficking and constitutes the Company’s annual statement for the financial period 1 October 17 to 30 September 18.

-AMCO and its subsidiaries provide a diverse range of specialist construction and engineering services in support of the creation and maintenance of assets for both public and private sector customers in the Infrastructure Sector.
+AmcoGiffen and its subsidiaries provide a diverse range of specialist construction and engineering services in support of the creation and maintenance of assets for both public and private sector customers in the Infrastructure Sector.
 Our work is conducted solely in the United Kingdom and delivered by a directly employed workforce all of whom are fully eligible to work within the United Kingdom.

 Given the nature of our organisational structure, model of directly employed work delivery and our use of a UK based Supply Chain, we consider that any exposure to risk of Modern Slavery or Human Trafficking is extremely low and that should any risk exist it is most likely to be within the extended Supply Chain.
-We work closely with our Tier 1members of our Supply Chain in the identification of such risk to ensure it is addressed in an appropriate manner.
+We work closely with Tier 1 members of our Supply Chain in the identification of such risk to ensure it is addressed in an appropriate manner.

 Modern Slavery Policy

-AMCO has implemented a comprehensive policy in respect of Modern Slavery and Human Trafficking.
+AmcoGiffen has implemented a comprehensive policy in respect of Modern Slavery and Human Trafficking.
 This policy and supporting procedures detail our business approach to the prevention of Modern Slavery and Human Trafficking, along with the processes used to support and deliver our commitment.
-This policy and commitment has been communicated to our employees and Tier 1Supply Chain partners for their information and action.
+This policy and commitment has been communicated to our employees and Tier 1 Supply Chain partners for their information and action.

-We operate a risk based approach to the identification of Slavery and Human Trafficking the principle of which is based on the location of the product or service, industry sector, supplier relationships and existing data held supported by additional information and guidance obtained from, but not limited to, sources such as the Global Slavery Index, Corruption Perceptions Index and US Department of Labour Lists of Goods and Suppliers.
+We operate a risk based approach to the identification of Modern Slavery and Human Trafficking, the principle of which is based on the location of the product or service, industry sector, supplier relationships and existing data held supported by additional information and guidance obtained from, but not limited to, sources such as the Global Slavery Index, Corruption Perceptions Index and US Department of Labour Lists of Goods and Suppliers.

 Due Diligence and Identification of Risk

-AMCO's policy of direct employment is supported by robust processes which ensure that an individual’s identity is confirmed and they have a legitimate right to work in the United Kingdom.
+AmcoGiffen’s policy of direct employment is supported by robust processes which ensure that an individual’s identity is confirmed and they have a legitimate right to work in the United Kingdom.
 This policy and the right to work checks undertaken by our staff significantly reduces the risk of directly employing forced labour or those who may be subject to human trafficking.

-Where AMCO do utilise labour only sub-contractors we are introducing due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.
+Where AmcoGiffen do utilise labour only sub-contractors we are introducing due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.

-Our activities during 2016/2017 included:
+Our activities during 2017/18 included:

 - Completing a data analysis in respect of identified high risk suppliers and monitoring the identified high risk suppliers.
 A defined programme of desktop audits was undertaken in relation to identified key high risk suppliers.

-- Continuous review of our Procurement and Supply Chain and their processes to understand the activities they undertake to ensure that modern slavery and human trafficking is not taking place in our supply chain.
+- Continuous review of our Procurement and Supply Chain and their processes to understand the activities they undertake to ensure that Modern Slavery and Human Trafficking is not taking place in our supply chain.

-Our objectives for the financial year 2017/18 include:
+Our objectives for the financial year 2018/19 include:

-- To undertake a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in term of “risk"
+- To undertake a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in term of “risk”.

 Communication and Training

 Our commitment to the prevention of Modern Slavery and Human Trafficking emanates directly from our Board of Directors.
-Their leadership and commitment to this important social issue has been clearly communicated both internally to employees and externally to subcontractors and Tier 1Supply Chain partners.
+Their leadership and commitment to this important social issue has been clearly communicated both internally to employees and externally to subcontractors and Tier 1 Supply Chain partners.